• Supporting researchers, educators and the publishing community in creating a sustainable future through action.

 To drive real world change, the practical implications of SDG related research must be accessible to policymakers, journalists and the public.

-• Communicating Implications: Professionals & Practitioners
+• Communicating Implications 2: Professionals and Practitioners

 To drive real world change, the practical implications of SDG related research must be accessible to professionals and practitioners.